product-noob/product-noob.github.io/worksummary.md

   - Established internal processes and SOPs for onboarding, development, testing and hosting of merchant apps on the platform.
 Wrote the first version of developer documentation for merchants [link](https://business.paytm.com/docs/miniprograms/overview/)
   - Launched DIY flow which helped in reducing the onboarding and integration friction and timelines considerably [link](https://www.youtube.com/watch?v=W0qN81dujfs)
   - Launched the Universal QR reader functionality to allow merchants to link any QR with their Mini Apps; driving O2O (Offline to Online) conversion
-  - Launched five in-house Mini-apps (DigiLocker [press](https://www.hindustantimes.com/business/paytm-integrates-digilocker-brings-access-to-documents-on-its-app-101634105338544.html), Vaccine Finder [press](https://www.livemint.com/technology/apps/want-to-book-covid-19-vaccination-slots-on-paytm-here-s-how-11624093960278.html), AQI, Speedtest, Astro) on the platform.
+  - Launched five in-house Mini-apps ( [DigiLocker](https://www.hindustantimes.com/business/paytm-integrates-digilocker-brings-access-to-documents-on-its-app-101634105338544.html), [Vaccine Finder](https://www.livemint.com/technology/apps/want-to-book-covid-19-vaccination-slots-on-paytm-here-s-how-11624093960278.html), AQI, Speedtest, Astro) on the platform.
   - Led the launch of OLA’s Mini App by integrating with their booking APIs on Paytm, enabling 100k+ rides monthly.
  - Ideated and launched the Vaccine Finder tool, which become the second most used vaccine booking tool in the country enabling more than 3 Million Vaccine Slot bookings.
  - Rated as the Best Performer (5/5 rating) consistently on all appraisals during the tenure.